Cage the Elephant: Style and lyrical themes

 During their early years the band was influenced by classic rock and folk bands such as The Rolling Stones, Jimi Hendrix and The Beatles.
 But later on during the band's time in London, their exposure to bands such as Nirvana, Foals and Gang of Four helped shape their early alt rock and punk sound.
 Lead singer Matt Shultz cites bands such as the Pixies as influential on his vocal style.

 Throughout the band's tenure they have been known for their evolving sound and ability to fuse genres together.
 Starting out with their debut self titled album that had more of a garage rock sound.
 But with every new album that came out after the band has intentionally taken a different direction in sound and style.
-This was best seen in the band's third studio album Melophobia, in which the band moved beyond their usual garage rock and funky blues rock sound.
+This change can be heard in the band's third studio album Melophobia, in which the band moved beyond their usual garage rock and funky blues rock sound.
 They incorporated numerous sounds and instruments, which resulted in a more dark and mellow sound along with elements of psychedelic rock while still keeping some of the blues style seen in their first two albums.
-With a strong vocal performance by Shultz, it all came together to completely reinvent the band's sound.
+These elements contributed to a change in the band's sound.
 On top of this, the band values immediacy where they often forego over polished production resulting in a more emotional impact.
 This was exemplified in the band's fourth studio album Tell Me I'm Pretty, where they worked alongside Dan Auerbach, who pushed the band to embrace first takes and avoid overthinking.